-3.6 Bathing beach samples
+3.6 Bathing Water Samples

-Samples should be taken if there is any sign of an algal bloom, scum or if the water or beach surface is discoloured.
+As a minimum samples should be taken if there is any sign of an algal bloom, scum or if the water or beach surface is discoloured.
 This should be done with the minimum of disturbance to the site by gently lowering bottles to sample the surface.
-Normally two samples are taken of 250 ml each, of which one is kept live and the other fixed with Lugol's Dodine.
+Normally two samples are taken of 250 ml each, of which one is kept live and the other fixed with Lugol's Iodine.
 These are kept cool, packed in light-proof containers and sent or taken to the laboratory for analysis.
 Following analysis a Toxic Algal Bloom Report should be completed and sent off according to the Marine Algal Monitoring Programme, V. 2, 1994 (Appendix V).